Rate of adaptation in sexuals and asexuals: A solvable model of the Fisher-Muller effect: DISCUSSION

 \section{DISCUSSION}

 The Fisher-Muller mechanism for the evolutionary advantage of sex is based on the slowing down of asexual adaptation due to clonal interference, which is alleviated by the recombination of high fitness genotypes.
 While much recent theoretical work has been devoted to quantifying the speed of adaptation in asexuals, the speedup that can be achieved through recombination has been explicitly addressed only in a few studies (see below).
 In the present article we take a step in this direction by providing a detailed analysis of a simple, yet biologically meaningful model in which recombination occurs between two loci, each of which can harbor an unlimited number of linked beneficial mutations.
 Our analysis shows that the advantage of sex becomes significant in the parameter regime where clonal interference plays an important role in asexual populations.
-In our two-locus model, the adaptation speed of sexual populations is about twice as large as that of the corresponding asexual populations for a wide range of recombination rate, an effect that we refer to as a two-fold advantage of sex.
-In the remainder of this section we discuss the extension of our model to $L $ loci and compare our findings to related previous work.
+In our two-locus model, the adaptation speed of sexual populations is about twice as large as that of the corresponding asexual populations for a wide range of recombination rate.
+In the remainder of this section we discuss the robustness of our results to relaxing some of the assumption in our model, in particular the neglect of multiple and recurrent mutations.
+We then describe a possible extension of the model to $L $ loci and discuss its relevance to the adaptation of RNA viruses with multiple genetic segments.
+Finally, we briefly compare our findings to related previous work.